 1. Business Intelligence Tools

-Business Intelligence (BI) tools are designed to handle large volumes of data, providing robust capabilities for analysis and reporting.
+Business Intelligence (BI) tools are designed to handle large volumes of data, and are capable of analysis and reporting.
 These tools not only help in creating visuals but also integrate with data sources to allow real-time insights and dashboards for business decision-making.

 Examples of BI Tools: Tableau, Power BI, Qlik Sense